rafi007akhtar/noteworthy/README.md

 7. :exclamation: `alphabet`.
 The set of characters that will be used for inference. **Please do NOT change this unless you really know what you are doing.**
 8. `CPU_extenstion_path`.
 Path to the CPU extension, if any.
 9. `device_name`.
 The device on which inference will be performed.
 Can be one among `CPU`, `GPU`, `FPGA`, `HHDL`, and `MYRIAD`.
 10. `jpegopt`.
 The quality of the images obtained from each page of the PDF.
-Higher quality means better accuracy but also requires more time.
+Higher quality might result in better accuracy but would also require more time.
+Allowed range is between [0, 100], and has to be a whole number.

 ## :chart_with_upwards_trend: Areas for Improvement
 The following contains areas where I believe the project needs to improve.
 While I have suggested some techiques for doing so in some of the points, I myself could not do the same due to lack of time.
 If you think you can improve this project on these points, please consider checking out [CONTRIBUTING.md](CONTRIBUTING.md) and contribute to this repo!

 - **Accuracy.** As you might have seen in the [example above](#repeat-example-input-and-output), the translated text lacks in accuracy.
 This is probably because of the models chosen.
 A better option would be finding a model with higher accuracy, converting it with the Model Optimizer, and feeding it to the program.
-- **Time complexity.** A PDF file with 6 pages of handwritten texts needs about a minute to get translated with 100% qualtiy setting.
+- **Time complexity.** A PDF file with 6 pages of handwritten texts needs about a minute to get translated with 100% quality setting.
 That's long!
 The project needs to be optimized for time, and one way to do it is by introducing multithreading and / or asynchronous inference.
 - **Space complexity.** The environment on which I have worked on constantly gave me warning that I was running out of storage while executing the run file (granted, it was a limited-memory environment).
 The project needs to be optimized for memory as well.